AnonVG/AnonMod/README.md

 </p>

 ## EDIT:
-- THE MOD WILL BE UPDATED SOON.
-1-2 WEEKS TIME.
+- THE MOD WILL BE UPDATED WHEN SHADY GETS HIS ASS ONLINE.
+1-5 DAYS.
 BE READY

 ## Features
 - Over 100+ textures recolored for easier sight.